AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 —

+# Global Infra

-# CloudFront
+## CloudFront
 - 216 PoPs
 - DDoS protection with AWS Shield
 - Origins
     - S3 Bucket
         - enhanced security with Origin Access Control
         -  can also be used as ingress
     - Custom origins
         - ALB
-        - EC2
+        - EC2 (even with ASG in front)
         - S3 static website
         - any http backend
+- Origin failover
+    - for HA
+    - can set up primary and secondary origins
 - vs S3 CRR
     - CF is good for static content
     - S3 CRR is good for dynamic content